bytecodealliance/cranelift/docs/langref.rst

 .. glossary::

     addressable
-        Memory in which loads and stores have defined behavior and either succeed or :term:`trap`.
+        Memory in which loads and stores have defined behavior.
+They either succeed or :term:`trap`, depending on whether the memory is :term:`accessible`.
 Heaps, globals, and the stack may contain both addressable and unaddressable regions.
 There may also be additional regions of addressable memory not explicitly declared.

     accessible
         :term:`Addressable` memory in which loads and stores always succeed